 The Company utilises derivative instruments to manage certain market risk exposures.
 The Company does not use derivative financial instruments for speculative purposes, however it may choose not to designate certain derivatives as hedges for accounting purposes.
-Such derivatives are classified as 'held for trading' and fair value movements are recorded in the income statement.
+Such derivatives are classified as 'at fair value through profit or loss' and fair value movements are recorded in the income statement.